MIT Childcare Center Scholarship

 MIT offers a scholarship to children of MIT affiliates who attend the Technology Childcare Centers.
 The admins were managing the process by means of an old FileMaker app.
 The aim of this project was to move this process to Fiori, where it could integrate with the data already present in SAP.

-⚠️ Please note that the mock API on Heroku likely needs to spin up when you visit the prototype.
+⚠️ Please note that the mock API on Render likely needs to spin up when you visit the prototype.
 It can take up to ~10 seconds for the UI to get populated on the first load.

 Finding a footholdPermalink to “Finding a foothold”

 The project manager wanted to start work on the admin application, but as there was an existing paper-based process, I suggested to start with the applicant form.
 After all, this form collects the inputs.
 This outset naturally made us consider the process and associated data from the start, surfacing opportunities for improvement.
 Incidentally, I did not design the theme for the applicant/employee UI.
 It matches what was already in use for the employee benefit system UI.

 I started work on this application in Sketch, but as it became clear there would be a number of different states for the UI, I switched to HTML, CSS and jQuery.

 Once we got to working on the admin application, it became obvious that a there would be a lot of variability in the UI to account for all different scenarios.
 Initially, I had again started work in Sketch, but abandoned it after a presentation of my work to the stakeholders and project team.
 There it became clear that static mockups were not getting the job done: almost everybody had a different mental model of how it would work, and confusion was abound.
 There is no gap presumption won’t fill.
 Never again, I thought, so I decided to prototype the admin interface.
 Initially, I planned on using React, but my manager was looking for development help on another legacy project that used AngularJS, so I used it on this project to get familiar with it.